abhishekfdd/html-user-notification-email/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Option for changing sender name and email.
+* Option for changing sender's name and email.

 = 1.0.0 =
 * Initial release